Last Updated on August 23, 2024 by Kieran Beckles

 This is the question we get asked perhaps the most on social media: What is an Alaskan Klee Kai?

 The answer is an Alaskan Klee Kai is a purebred dog that is recongised by the United Kennel Club.
-They’re not a cross or mix breed.
+They’re not a cross or mixed breed.

-The breed was created by an American lady called Linda Spurlin in Alaska in the 1970s.
-Spurlin set about creating the Klee Kai breed after she met a Husky mix called Curious who weighed just 17 pounds.
+The breed was created by an American called Linda Spurlin in Alaska in the 1970s.
+Spurlin was inspired to create the Klee Kai breed after she met a Husky mix called Curious who weighed just 17 pounds.

 Speaking to the Alaskan Klee Kai Association of America’s website, Spurlin shared her experience meeting Curious and why this dog inspired her to create a breed that looked like a Husky.
 Spurlin was visiting family in Oklahoma when she came across one of their dogs – Curious.